PaddlePaddle/Paddle/doc/howto/cross_compiling/cross_compiling_for_raspberry.md

 # Build PaddlePaddle for Raspberry Pi

-We use one of the following two approaches to build the inference library of PaddlePaddle for Raspberry Pi:
+You may use any of the following two approaches to build the inference library of PaddlePaddle for Raspberry Pi:

-1. Log in to a Raspberry Pi via SSH and build.  [`/Dockerfile`](https://github.com/PaddlePaddle/Paddle/blob/develop/Dockerfile) lists the required development tools and third-party dependencies.
+1. Build it: Log in to a Raspberry Pi via SSH and build the library.
+The required development tools and third-party dependencies are listed in [`/Dockerfile`](https://github.com/PaddlePaddle/Paddle/blob/develop/Dockerfile).

-1. An alternative is cross-compiling.
-This article explains cross-compiling PaddlePaddle for Raspberry Pi on a Linux/x64 computer.
+1. Cross-compile: This article explains how to cross-compile PaddlePaddle for Raspberry Pi on a Linux/x64 computer.

 ## The Cross-Compiling Toolchain

-After cloning the following Github repo
+Step 1.
+Clone the following Github repo

 ```bash
 git clone https://github.com/raspberrypi/tools.git
 ```

-we could find the pre-built cross-compiler in `./tools/tree/master/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64`.
-To run it on a Linux computer, we need glibc version >= 2.14.
+Step 2.
+Use the pre-built cross-compiler found in `./tools/tree/master/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64`.
+To run it on a Linux computer, glibc version >= 2.14 is needed.

 ## CMake Arguments

 CMake supports [cross-compiling](https://cmake.org/cmake/help/v3.0/manual/cmake-toolchains.7.html#cross-compiling).
-We configure CMake arguments related with the cross-compiling for Raspberry Pi in [`cmake/cross_compiling/raspberry_pi.cmake`](https://github.com/PaddlePaddle/Paddle/blob/develop/cmake/cross_compiling/raspberry_pi.cmake).
+All CMake configuraition arguments required for the cross-compilation for Raspberry Pi can be found in [`cmake/cross_compiling/raspberry_pi.cmake`](https://github.com/PaddlePaddle/Paddle/blob/develop/cmake/cross_compiling/raspberry_pi.cmake).

-Some arguments you need to know:
+Some important arguments that need to be set:

 - `CMAKE_SYSTEM_NAME`: The target platform.
 Must be `RPi`.